How can you randomise a range in Google Sheets without needing a plugin or Google App Script?

 You can explore a copy of this spreadsheet here with the public Google Sheet here:

-Randomise Range: Google Sheets
+Randomise Range: Google Sheet

-To randomise a range in Google Sheets without using a plugin or scripting something up with Google App Script simply create a RAND() range for every cell and then create your random range with INDEX(original_range,RANK(random_cell_value, random_range)) .
+To randomise a range in Google Sheets without using a plugin or scripting something up with Google App Script simply create a RAND() range for every cell and then create your random range with INDEX(original_range,RANK(random_cell_value, random_range)).